stacksgov/sips/sips/sip-x/sip-x-nft-metadata.md

 The lengths of string values is not restricted.
 Nowadays, clients should be smart enough to deal with values of different lengths.

 ### Examples

+### Attributes
+Attributes describe addition elements of tokens that are "observable", usually represented in the image of the token.

+In contrast, properties describe elements of tokens that are more abstract.

+An attribute consists of a `trait_type` defining  the name of the trait, `value` is the value of the trait, and `display_type` is a field indicating how you would like it to be displayed.

+Appendix B describes type of attributes

 # Using metadata in applications